Kiana-Jafari/Mobile-Games-AB-Testing-with-Cookie-Cats/README.md

 A general overview of the project:
 - Analyzed data from an A/B test in the mobile game Cookie Cats to assess the impact of gate placement on player retention
-- Evaluated whether moving the gate from level 30 to level 40 affected key player engagement metrics, specifically 1-day and 7-day retention rates
+- Evaluated whether moving the gate from level 30 to level 40 affects key player engagement metrics, specifically 1-day and 7-day retention rates
 - Conducted exploratory data analysis, visualized the distribution of game rounds played, and calculated retention rates for both control and experimental groups
-- Identified that the gate change had a measurable impact on player retention, providing actionable insights for game design adjustments
+- Identified the measurable impact of the gate change on player retention, providing actionable insights for game design adjustments

 Our findings showed a notable difference in retention rates between the two groups, indicating that the placement of the gate significantly influences player behavior.
 The analysis provides valuable insights that can guide future decisions on game design to optimize player retention and satisfaction.